vkulaganathan/gene4mVCF/README.md

 For more options and details, refer to the help message.

 ## Support
-For any issues or inquiries, please open an issue on the GitHub repository.
+For any issues or inquiries, please open an issue on this repository.

-Make sure to replace `https://github.com/VJ-Ulaganathan/gene4mVCF` with your actual GitHub repository URL.
-You can customize the content further based on your preferences or additional information you want to include.

 ## Installation

-You can install `gene4mVCF` via pip:
+Easiest way is via via pip:

 `$ pip install gene4mVCF`